What Is Medical Transcription?

 Medical Transcription Specialties

 The Association for Healthcare Documentation Integrity notes that some transcriptionists specialize in a specific medical specialty, such as radiology or pathology.
-Students can also find specialized training to prepare for areas such as these:
+Students can also find specialized training to help prepare for areas such as these:

 - Hospital medical transcription